coagulant/copydog/docs/index.rst

     * ``api_key`` - the API key  of your Trello app
     * ``token`` - your consumer token to access Trello API

-This keys can be obtained via browser, please read above sections for both redmine and trello.
+This keys can be obtained via browser, please read above sections for both :ref:`Redmine <redmine-config>` and :ref:`Trello <trello-config>`.

 .. note::
     Copydog supports syncing one redmine project with one trello board at a time,